xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 - If everything goes well, you should be able to start SerialEM and it should connect to "see" both scope and DM.
 Congratulations!

+.. rubric:: Step 12

+- To help with setup and calobration steps below, it is good to install the framework from FTP site, as https://bio3d.colorado.edu/ftp/SerialEM/Frameworks/GenericFramework.exe .
+  Double clicking on the exe will unzip a few files in C:\ProgramData\SerialEM.
+They include empty system files of property and calibraton.
+If you obtain the framework from Guenter who perpares property file for you, you install the framework from him instead.

 .. _Calibration: